ATROIX08/pythonistas-interledger/readme.md

-# 🏦 Pythonistas Interledger — STP Multi-Currency Demo - ILCash
+# 🏦 Pythonistas Interledger — STP Multi-Currency Demo - IL-Cash

 **Pythonistas Interledger** is a prototype for a **multi-currency STP (Sistema de Transferencias y Pagos)** built with **Flask (Python)** and **HTML/JavaScript frontend**.
 The goal is to **enable cross-currency transfers and optimize exchange rates**, simulating a **multi-network payment system** inspired by **Open Payments** and the **Interledger Protocol (ILP)**.